flaxmans/CompBio_on_git/CourseDocuments/Syllabus.md

 **STUDENTS:** Contents of this repository will change often during the semester.
 Please check  back at least weekly ("pull" updates).

 ## Aims and Scope
 This is a course for scientists who want to learn basic tools of modern computing.
-Students with in-depth experience in computer science will probably NOT find sufficient challenge from this course.
+Students with in-depth experience in computer science/programming will probably NOT find sufficient challenge from this course.

 #### What the course is:
 This course's main learning goals are for students to: